eliamounier/optoprotein-fitness-prediction/README.md

 ```
 Once the model are trained and that you have predict the fitness of your mutated sequences, use `sequence_analysis.ipynb` to determine what is the best sequence.

-(Note that you can find the predicted fitness of our single mutants for both Light and Darkness, onehot and ev+onehot, in the folder ... .
+(Note that you can find the predicted fitness of our single mutants for both Light and Darkness, onehot and ev+onehot, in the folder `generated`.
 The double mutants files where too big to be added in the github)

 # Notebooks